 The Great Vine – the World’s Oldest Grapevine

 Where is the world’s oldest grapevine?
 Perhaps in continental Europe, where grapes have been grown for centuries.
-Or alternatively, in a place that’s a cradle of winegrowing, such as Georgia or Syria.
+Alternatively, in a place that’s a cradle of winegrowing, such as Georgia or Syria.
 Surprisingly, the world’s oldest grapevine is thriving in London.
 This is The Great Vine, which it’s now 252 years young.
-There are other candidates around the world, but the Great Vine is Vitis Vinifera (the cultivated vine for winegrowing) and moreover, its age is fully authenticated from historical documents.
+There are other candidates around the world, but the Great Vine is Vitis Vinifera (the cultivated vine for winegrowing), and its age is fully authenticated from historical documents.

 The Great Vine